naturenomad/postgresql/README.md

 # postgresql
-Some postgresql exercise to stay current
+Some postgresql exercise to stay current.

-Exercises taken from pgexercises.com
+Exercises taken from pgexercises.com.